davnotdev/mepeyew/README.md

 Hey, welcome to the world of graphics programming.
 I'm deeply sorry, but in this strange world, there is no such thing as "basic usage".
 I'd like to put the classic triangle example code, but that would completely fill your screen.
-Instead, I'd recommend checking [out this quick example in the docs](https://docs.rs/mepeyew/).
+Instead, I'd recommend checking [out the examples here on github](https://github.com/davnotdev/mepeyew/tree/main/examples).
-Or, for a more comprehensive set of examples, [check out out the examples here on github](https://github.com/davnotdev/mepeyew/tree/main/examples).
+Or, check out this [quick example in the docs](https://docs.rs/mepeyew/).

 ## Road Map